Social Media Lead

 “At the centre of every woman lives a goddess who guides her to realize her divine power, conspiring the grand scheme for justice, equity, and inclusion.”

 Natasha is an experienced design consultant.
 While pursuing her teaching certificate, and a BComm (Spec.
 Hons) from York University, Natasha realized that she could make a bigger impact in the world outside of the classroom.
 She ventured into the field of design and fell in love with the endless possibilities of what it can solve.
 She is often invited to lead workshops on the topic of UX/UI design attended by women entering the STEM fields.
-Her personal north star is to make the world just, equitable and inclusive for BIWOC women and girls.
+Her personal north star is to make the world just, equitable and inclusive for BIWOC.
 Outside of work, you can find her snuggled up with a hot cup of chai and reading poetry by Rumi.
 Born and raised in Tanzania, Natasha spent her childhood going on safari trips, and has survived an elephant charge twice!

 Mentor Engagement Lead